zZissou/rails_bog_app-1/README.md

 Creature.create({name: "Darth Vader", description: "Father of Luke"})
 ```

-In the Terminal (not inside rails console!), run `rake db:seed`.
-Note that the seeds file will also run every time you run `rake db:reset` to reset your database.
+In the Terminal (not inside rails console!), run `rails db:seed`.
+Note that the seed file will also run every time you run `rails db:reset` to reset your database.

 #### 8. Set up the creatures `index` view